GeoscienceAustralia/ptha/ptha_access/README.Rmd

 2. A convergence check on the above
 3. The hazard deaggregation information for a range of return periods
 4. Information on the maximum-stage for each unit-source tsunami.

+**The variable rigidity (i.e. variable shear modulus) rates are used to construct the plot.** However, magnitudes are presented as constant rigidity magnitudes since that is how the PTHA18 magnitude binning works (see PTHA18 technical report for details).

 An example plot can be downloaded [here](https://thredds.nci.org.au/thredds/fileServer/fj6/PTHA/AustPTHA_1/EVENT_RATES/revised1_station_summary_plots/example_plot.pdf).